QRXqrx/poco-oopsla25-major/README.md

     [+] LLVM-PoC successfully built   # Yeah!
 The PoCo instrumentation seems gonna to work!
     [-] gcc_mode could not be built, it is optional, install gcc-VERSION-plugin-dev to enable this
     ```
-    You can also the instruction below to double check:
+    You can also use the instruction below to double check:
     ```shell
     AFL_LLVM_INSTRUMENT=poc ./afl-cc --version
     ```
-    If you see outputs as follows, then it means `afl-cc` is using `clang` as the backend, and our PoCo instrumentation looks working:
+    If you see outputs as follows, then it means `afl-cc` is using `clang` as the backend, and our PoCo instrumentation is working:
     ```text
     [PoC] Seems the PCGUARD-PoC instrumentation is on, yeah! afl-cc++4.10c by Michal Zalewski, Laszlo Szekeres, Marc Heuse - mode: LLVM-